choripan-systems/bleExp/README.md

 sed -i s'/path-to-bleExp-folder/<path>/' $HOME/.local/share/applications/bleExp.desktop
 ```

 In some cases you may need to log out and log back in for the **bleExp** icon to show up in the app launcher panel.
+In the image below you can see the icon listed on the lower-right:

 ![GNOME app launch panel](./assets/gnome-app-launch-panel.png)